- Arts and Design»

 Also, a colored ground will make your painting feel finished sooner.
 You'll avoid the problem of having blank canvas peak through between brush strokes, telling you that you are not done yet.
 You can stop when you please.

-Before Starting a Painting: Things to Consider
+Before You Start: Things to Consider

 What Do You Want Your Painting to Look Like?